lenapear/1dv609_a1_part_1/Practice_ write_run_tests.md

 ## Goals
 - Practice your ability to write simple unit tests in a framework.
-  - You should know how to writing unit tests
+  - You should know how to write unit tests for a function in a class.
-  - You should know how to run tests and evaluate results
+  - You should know how to run tests and evaluate results of the test-run.

-- Write minimal simple test-suites that accuratly pinpoints bugs
+- You should be able to write minimal simple test-suites that accuratly pinpoints bugs
+  - Know how which tests that can be removed
 - Practice running code coverage tool, and assess code coverage.
     - Find code not run during testing
 - Name tests to document requirements in the SUT